sphinx-doc/sphinx/doc/latex.rst

         ``clone`` for all other directives, but this will probably change at 7.0.0.

+   - The corners of rounded boxes may be elliptical.

+     .. versionchanged:: 6.2.0

-   - Prior to 6.2.0, and since 5.1.0, the situation was that only circular rounded corners were supported and that a rounded corner forced the whole frame to use ``<prefix>_border-width`` for all four sides.
+        Formerly, only circular rounded corners were supported and a rounded corner forced the whole frame to use the same constant width from ``<prefix>_border-width``.

    - Inset shadows are incompatible with rounded corners.
 In case both are specified the inset shadow will simply be ignored.